Stabilization of a chain of 3 hyperbolic PDEs with 2 inputs in arbitrary position: Conclusion

 With two inputs, stabilization of the three-PDE chain is always achievable when one input is applied at an endpoint of the chain or when two inputs fully control a single node, as in configuration $(\Ubar_1,\Ubar_4)$.
 For the remaining configurations, an additional spectral assumption~\ref{spectral_assump} is required to apply the proposed approach.
 This assumption, which asserts that three associated holomorphic functions do not vanish simultaneously, is weaker than the spectral controllability condition used in the single-input case~\citep{braun2025stabilizationchainhyperbolicpdes}.
 Nevertheless, as demonstrated in the final section, there exist configurations in which this assumption fails, thereby revealing intrinsic limitations of the methodology.

-Future work will focus on extending these results to the stabilization of an chain composed on $N$ systems under arbitrary configurations of $k<N$ boundary inputs.
-It would also be of great interest to compare the control effort and closed-loop performance the proposed stabilizing controllers in each configuration.
+Future work will focus on extending these results to the stabilization of a chain composed on $N$ systems under arbitrary configurations of $k<N$ boundary inputs.
+It would also be of great interest to compare the control effort and closed-loop performance of the proposed stabilizing controllers in each configuration.